sozu/py-dhampyr/README.md

 ### Advanced error handling

-Access to errors in `CompositeValidationFailure` gets a little more complicated when using `Converter` or `Verifier` for iterable values and when using nested validation.
+Access to errors in `CompositeValidationFailure` gets a little more complicated when `Converter` or `Verifier` is declared to accept iterable values and when using nested validation.
 In such cases, errors are no longer flat because multiple errors can happen in an attribute.
 To get the error at iterative/nested validation, you should descend the `CompositeValidationFailure` by corresponding keys.

 In the iteration context of `CompositeValidationFailure`, each iteration yields a pair of a `ValidationPath` and an error. `ValidationPath` contains the complete positional information of the error as a list of attribute name or index of iterable input.
 This object has its own string representation useful for debugging or any other purposes.